parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/eating-well.md

 - What and when you experience symptoms.
 - You can then take this to your specialist Parkinson’s team or dietician to review your regime. **Please do not make any changes to your medication regime without speaking with a healthcare professional.**

-You can record these things all in one place by using <a href="/information/my-tracker" class="internal-link">_My Tracker_</a>.
+You can record these things all in one place by using <a href="/information/my-tracker" class="internal-link">My Tracker</a>.

-_Examples of protein are provided in the section ‘Understanding food groups’ further down on this page._
+Examples of protein are provided in the section [Understanding Food Groups](#understanding-food-groups) further down on this page.

 ### 2. Dopamine agonists and food

-_Including pramipexole (e.g. Mirapexin), ropinirole (e.g. Requip), rotigotine (e.g. Neupro), apomorphine injections_
+- Including pramipexole (e.g. Mirapexin), ropinirole (e.g. Requip), rotigotine (e.g. Neupro), apomorphine injections

 This class of drugs doesn’t interact with protein the way levodopa does.
 It is important to discuss the medication schedule with your Parkinson’s specialist team and stay on the same daily schedule.

 ### 3. Selegiline and food

-_Selegeline (e.g. Eldepryl, Zelapar)_
+- Selegeline (e.g. Eldepryl, Zelapar)

 High blood pressure can occur when high-dose selegeline is taken with tyramine-rich foods.
 Examples of tyramine-rich food include: